Healthy Homemade Granola Recipe with oats, bran, spelt, nuts, dried fruits and maple syrup or molasses, is packed with nutrition and no added sugar.

 - 1 cup Spelt flakes

 - 1 cup Bran, oat, wheat or rice

 - 1 cup Nuts, your choice, lightly chopped

 - 1 tsp spices, cinnamon, ginger, cardamom or your choice

 - 1/2 cup Maple syrup, molasses, agave or honey

 - Combine all the dry ingredients in a large bowl and mix.
 Gently stir in the wet ingredients and continue to fold all the ingredients together until all of the dry ingredients look wet.

-- Spread evenly onto a baking tray.
+- Spread evenly onto a parchment paper lined baking tray.
 Bake for 90 minutes.

 - Cool and transfer to an airtight container.